 Geographic Location for Career

 When choosing a master’s in computer science program, many students consider the state in which they wish to work after graduation.
-The U.S. Bureau of Labor Statistics (BLS) indicates that there were about 4 million computer and mathematical professionals employed across the nation as of May 2018.
+The U.S. Bureau of Labor Statistics (BLS) indicates that there are about 4 million computer and mathematical professionals employed across the nation.
 Computer science professionals may find work in almost every state, but some states offer better job opportunities than other states.

 Three popular career choices of computer science graduates include computer and network architect, computer and information research scientist, and computer systems analyst.
-According to the bureau, states where computer network architects earned the highest wages in 2018, were:
+According to the BLS, states where computer network architects earn the highest wages are:

-States where computer and information research scientists earned the highest wages were:
+States where computer and information research scientists earned the highest wages are:

-States where computer systems analysts earned the highest wages were:
+States where computer systems analysts earned the highest wages are:

 Knowing what type of job the individual wishes to pursue after graduation can also help choose a computer science program.
 Many computer science programs offer areas of specialization so the student can focus his or her studies on a specific area.
 A student interested in becoming a computer systems analyst may want a program that offers this as a concentration.

-The bureau reports that computer systems analysts should see job growth of 9 percent during the decade of 2018-2028, while computer and information research scientists should experience a 16 percent growth, and computer network architects should see a 5 percent growth.
+The BLS reports that computer systems analysts should see job growth of nine percent during the decade of 2018-2028, while computer and information research scientists should experience a 16 percent growth, and computer network architects should see a five percent growth.
 Finding a career that appeals the most to a student can help the student choose a computer science program.